VisualFP/docs/SA/design_concept/content/poc/type_inference.typ

 It operates on a separate expression model to isolate the inference engine.
-The engine is not responsible for converting to and from the UI model; this is done by a translation layer described in
+The engine is not responsible for converting to and from the #ac("UI") model; this is done by a translation layer described in
 @translation-layer.

 Heavy inspiration for the implementation of the engine was taken from the talk